 Client Services & Coaching

-Running a Financial Opportunity Center® and using the Integrated Services Delivery model with coaching for financial, employment, and income supports will often require new models for working with clients and new information about opportunities or ideas for them, as well.
+Running a Financial Opportunity Center® site and using the Integrated Services Delivery model with coaching for financial, employment, and income supports will often require new models for working with clients and new information about opportunities or ideas for them, as well.
 This section has resources from LISC, consultants and partners, and other leaders in the field.

-FOC Service Areas
+Resources for FOC Service Areas

 Financial Coaching helps clients improve their money management while setting action plans to achieve short and long-term financial goals.
 Through this process, individuals assess their income, spending habits, and then make decisions unique to their situation to stabilize their economic outlook and grow their assets.